AlmaBroman/my-battleships/README.md

 # My Battleships

-My battleships is a game
+My battleships is a one player guessing game inspired by the classic game battle ships.

-Players does this against a computer
+The User is given a board with three ships hidden in random positions and is asked to guess their location.
+The game ends when user has found all the ships.

 link to live version of project